-- Aggr ID The Aggregation ID associated with this Link Aggregation Group (LAG). - Partner System ID LAG partner's system ID (MAC address). - Partner Key The Key that the partner has assigned to this LAG. - Last Changed The time since this LAG changed. - Local Ports Shows the local ports that are a part of this LAG.
+- Aggr ID The Aggregation ID associated with this Link Aggregation Group (LAG). - Partner System ID LAG partner's system ID (MAC address). - Partner Key The Key that the partner has assigned to this LAG. - Partner Priority This priority is used to determine LAG membership, and to identify the partner to other switches during LAG negotiations. - Last Changed The time since this LAG changed. - Local Ports Shows the local ports that are a part of this LAG.